 What is Cross-Site Scripting (XSS)?

 Cross-Site Scripting (XSS) is a type of cyberattack where attackers inject malicious scripts into web pages viewed by other users.
-This technique is often used to steal credentials, session tokens, or other sensitive information directly from the client’s browser.
+This can lead to unauthorized actions being performed and is often used to steal credentials, session tokens, or other sensitive information directly from the client’s browser.

 How Cross-Site Scripting (XSS) Occurs?